-The items in the authority's Balance Sheet as at 31st March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the authority's Balance Sheet as at 31st March 2023 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if actual result differs from assumptions Pensions Liability Estimation of the net liability to pay pensions (£42.3m as at 31st March 2022) depends on a number of complex judgements relating to the discount rates used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension assets.
+Item Uncertainties Effect if actual result differs from assumptions Pensions Liability Estimation of the net liability to pay pensions (£5.8m) as at 31st March 2023. depends on a number of complex judgements relating to the discount rates used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension assets.
 A firm of consulting actuaries is engaged to provide the authority with expert advice about the assumptions applied.
 The effects on the net pension's liability of changes in individual assumptions can be measured.
-For instance, an increase in member life expectancy of 1 year would result in an increase in the pension liability by approx. £6.0m.
+For instance, an increase in member life expectancy of 1 year would result in an increase in the pension liability by approx. £4.4m.
+Please refer to Note 44 (P.89) for further details.
+Valuation of Property, Plant and Equipment 2.
+Use of estimates The accounts include estimates with regard to the valuations of property, plant and equipment valued at £52.045m.
+Professional valuers are engaged to provide expert advice in line with the RICS guidance in relation to these valuations.
+Estimates and assumptions are provided from a number of sources including, for example, relevant market evidence where it is available, rebuild costs and the expected life of the asset.
+A +/- 10% change against the assets which have been subject to valuation will result in a £5.20m increase or decrease in the value shown in the balance sheet.